fullmetalbrackets/blog/src/content/wiki/smb-config.md

 # SMB configuration file

-This is the current working Samba configuration file for [Korben](./korben) with shares for each hard drive, except the boot drive.
+This is the current working Samba configuration file for <a href="/wiki/korben" target="_blank">Korben</a> with shares for each hard drive, except the boot drive.
 The file is located at: `/etc/samba/smb.conf`

 ```bash
 [global]